-Where possible, companies have begun to report on the extent to which their activities are aligned with the EU Taxonomy.
+The companies have, where possible, started to report the extent to which their operations are compatible with the EU taxonomy.
 In addition to reported data, estimated data is available.
-The fund company has assessed that this estimated data can be considered sufficiently reliable to be used to determine if the company contributes to an environmental objective defined in the EU Taxonomy and on that basis can be considered a sustainable investment in alignment with SFDR Article 2 (17).
+The fund company has made assessments that this estimated data can be considered sufficiently reliable to be used to assess whether the company contributes to an environmental goal defined in the EU taxonomy and can on this basis be considered a sustainable investment in line with SFDR article 2 (17).

-The fund company's taxonomy reporting only shows the taxonomy alignment reported directly by the companies.
-The fund's proportion of taxonomy-aligned investments for 2023 totaled 0.00% based on the companies' revenue.
+In the fund company's taxonomy reporting, only the taxonomy compatibility reported by the companies themselves is reported.
+The fund's share of taxonomy-compliant investments for 2023 amounted to 3.27% based on the companies' turnover.

 Did the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?
+1

 Yes:

-In fossil gas

-In nuclear energy
+In fossil gas In nuclear energy

-No
+\times No